Plants, Scientific names, H.

 Apple cactus, (Harrisia spp), prohibited invasive plant of Queensland, Cactaceae

-Haworthia attenuata, with pearly warts on both sides of leaves, (houseplant), Asphodelaceae
+Zebra haworthia, (Haworthiopsis attenuata), succulentwith pearly warts on both sides of leaves, commonly cultivated, (houseplant), South Africa, Asphodelaceae

 Suma, (Hebanthe erianthos), Brazilian ginseng, ground vine, extensive root system, used for folk medicine "para tudo" cure-all,